Personal Injury Solicitors Liverpool, Merseyside | Accident Claims Liverpool

 What we use your personal data for

-To provide legal services to you For the performance of our contract with you or to take steps at your request before entering into a contract
+For the performance of our contract with you or to take steps at your request before entering into a contract

 Conducting checks to identify our clients and verify their identity